arashdn/dtt/README.md

 * `byt5`: To Train and run a basic test with the main model (based on ByT5 model).
 See details for each file.
   * `byt5trainer.py`: This file will train (finetune) a model given a set of training data.
   * `load_model.py`: A basic example of using the trained model for transformation.
 If you are interested in running the model without any finetuning or changes, just download the pretrained model provided in the models section, set the model path in `MODEL_PATH` variable and run the file.
-* `T5`: The same setting for T5 model.
-The T5-Based model is not complete and is only used to run some tests.
 * `JoinEval.py`: Libraries to evaluate the performance of table joining.
 * `Util.py`: Some common functions.
 * `tester.py`: This is a large file used to test the model on various datasets.
 The parameters can be set inside the code or be passed via command line arguments.
 There are three files that exemplify how the tester file may be used:
   * `run_tester.sh`: This file is an example of how a single instance of `tester.py` can be called.
 Also, it contains shell code to test several models on various datasets.
   * `run_len_tester.sh`: This file is an example of running `tester.py` on datasets with various input lengths.
+  * `run_noise_tester.sh`: This file is an example of running `tester.py` on datasets that had been manually noised.
+The only difference is in the dataset directory.
   * `run_gpt_tester.sh`: This file uses `tester.py` with GPT-3 model.
+Please make sure your OpenAI API key is stored in `openai.key` file in `deep_models` directory.
+  * `run_two_model_tester.sh`: This file uses `tester.py` with a combined setting for DTT and GPT-3 model.
 Please make sure your OpenAI API key is stored in `openai.key` file in `deep_models` directory.

 ##### analyzer